 - Option 1: Certification (exams and issuance of the teaching certificate through TEA) will need to be completed within twelve months post-graduation.

 - Option 2 Not applicable for this program.

 - Option 3: Graduates who request certification after two years post-graduation will be referred to an alternative certification program.
 Returning graduates are responsible for all expenses associated with the alternative certification program.

 Note: Applicants are reviewed by committee and admitted on a competitive basis.
 Meeting the minimum requirements listed does not guarantee admission.

 Code of Ethics

 All students in the degree plans leading to teacher certification must complete the on-line Ethics module prior to participating in field-based experiences.
-In addition to the Aggie Honor Code, it is the expectation that all students working on degree plans leading to teacher certification through the CEHD will abide by the Code of Ethics and Standard Practices for Texas Educators as put forth by the Texas Administrative Code.
-Any violation of these Codes may result in dismissal from the CEHD.
+In addition to the Aggie Honor Code, it is the expectation that all students working on degree plans leading to teacher certification through SEHD will abide by the Code of Ethics and Standard Practices for Texas Educators as put forth by the Texas Administrative Code.
+Any violation of these Codes may result in dismissal from the school.